autoNumeric/autoNumeric/README.md

 AutoNumeric elements are transparent to the native `input` and `change` events, which means those are correctly sent when using an `<input>` element managed by AutoNumeric.

 In addition to the native events, custom events sent by AutoNumeric elements allows you to hook into the formatting lifecycle, as you see fit:
+- `'autoNumeric:correctedValue'` when an invalid value is corrected
 - `'autoNumeric:initialized'` when the AutoNumeric element is initialized
 - `'autoNumeric:invalidFormula'` when the user tries to validate an invalid math expression
+- `'autoNumeric:invalidValue'` when an invalid value is entered (ie. when the raw value is out of the min/max range)
 - `'autoNumeric:rawValueModified'` when the `rawValue` is modified
 - `'autoNumeric:formatted'` when all the formatting is done and the formatted string is modified
 - `'autoNumeric:minExceeded'` if the `minimumValue` is not respected